cheind/autoregressive/etc/presentation/autoregressive.md

 Note
 - Almost all generated images contain human recognizable digits of the given target class.
-- Fading effect to soften digit edges is captured by model
+- Fading effect to soften hard edges is captured by the model

 Side note on Z-filling curves
 - I played around with other z-filling curves for unrolling such as Peano curves, but the results have been considerably worse.
 I believe that's due to the effect that the distance to the north pixel varies across image columns.